googleapis/langchain-google-alloydb-pg-python/samples/langchain_on_vertexai/README.md

 1. (Optional) [Add an IAM user or service account to a database instance](https://cloud.google.com/alloydb/docs/manage-iam-authn#create-user) and
 [grant database privileges to the IAM user](https://cloud.google.com/alloydb/docs/manage-iam-authn#grant-privileges).
 1. Add your project's values to [`config.py`](config.py).
-1. Use `create_embeddings.py` to add data to your vector store.

 Learn more at [Deploying a RAG Application with AlloyDB to LangChain on Vertex AI](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/reasoning-engine/tutorial_alloydb_rag_agent.ipynb).